jaredgendron/jaredgendron.github.io/_projects/MetalDetector.md

 ![Metal Detector](/assets/images/MetalDetector/metalDetector.jpg)

 An essential element of the project was the Colpitts oscillator, which played a pivotal role in altering its frequency in response to variations in the inductance of the sensor coil.
 I implemented this oscillator using an LM555 timer.
-All programming for this module was executed using the C programming language.
+All programming for this module was written using the C programming language.

 To provide an audible indication of metal detection, I incorporated a small speaker.
 The successfully completed metal detector exhibited the capability to detect all Canadian coins from a distance of approximately 1 cm, meeting the specified detection requirements.